LennartHennigs/SimpleFSM/README.md

   ![MixedTransitions.ino example](https://github.com/LennartHennigs/SimpleFSM/blob/master/examples/MixedTransitions/MixedTransitions.svg?raw=true)

 * If the machine is running, the current state will be highlighted
+* Currently guard functions and end states are not shown in the graph
 * See [MixedTransitionsBrowser.ino](https://github.com/LennartHennigs/SimpleFSM/blob/master/examples/MixedTransitionsBrowser/MixedTransitionsBrowser.ino) to learn how to run a webserver to show the Graphviz diagram of your state machine